trek10inc/jekyll-rocket/README.md

 ### Batteries Included

-We spent a lot of time thinking, expirementing, and making things as straight forward as possible.
+We spent a lot of time thinking, experimenting, and making things as straight forward as possible.
 Read through the quickstart guide, and check out the screencast.

 You just have to plug in a few configurations here and there (Don't worry, we even tell you where to get the values for the configs), and away you go.